khristinakokolus/cource_work_2nd_term/README.md

 5.Submit a Pull request so that we can review your changes

 ## Credit:
-- Khrystyna Kokolus, Ukrainian Catholic University
+- Khrystyna Kokolus, Ukrainian Catholic University, 2020

 ## License: